 Shuttles from SJC can take you to a number of destinations around the bay area.
 From here, you can simply grab a shuttle to downtown.
 You can also get a shuttle to Santa Cruz, Monterey and locations in the east bay.

-If you are heading to downtown, you can also grab a taxi.
-Since it's only two miles from downtown, a taxi is a cost effective and easy San Jose CA Airport transfer option.
+If you are heading to downtown, you can also grab a taxi or a Lyft.
+Since it's only two miles from downtown, a taxi or Lyft are both cost effective and easy San Jose CA Airport transfer options.

 Taxis at SJC pick up at Terminal A, Stop 3 and Terminal B, Stop 11.

 Lyft (& Uber) drivers will pick up at Terminal A Ground Transportation Island at stop 1 or at Terminal B Ground Transportation Island, stops 8 & 9.